Monday, April 29, 2013

 Freedom Of Speech & Common Sense Do Run Together !

-A few centuries back French philosopher Voltaire quoted “I disapprove of what you say, but I will defend to the death your right to say it.”
+A few centuries back, French philosopher Voltaire quoted “I disapprove of what you say, but I will defend to the death your right to say it.”
 Freedom of Speech or Expressions is such a right.
 The devoid of it is despotism.
 With this indispensable freedom for human race come two associated requisites: One is rationality and the other is accountability.
-We as a citizen of India are equally responsible of what we express and how we express without crossing the limits of common sense that prevails in all of us in some way or other.
-Everyone does have a right is a right word in democracy .Although ,when it is not understood or exercised in true perspective of freedom subsequently it release fumes of hatred, ,violence, misinterpretations and hostility among the same people for whom it was meant.
+We as a citizen of India are equally responsible of what we express and how we express.

-There are numerous instances concerning why at times this inevitable requirement backfires at our own institution.
-Way back in 1996, India’s most celebrated painter Maqbool Fida Hussain created furore in Hindu community by painting the naked deities of Goddesses Saraswati, Parvati, Durga and Draupadi on canvas.
+There are numerous instances where this inevitable requirement backfired at our own institution.
+Way back in 1996, India’s most celebrated painter Maqbool Fida Hussain created fur ore in Hindu community by painting the deities of Goddesses Saraswati, Parvati, Durga, and Draupadi naked on canvas.
 His creative autonomy did allow him to do so, but the free will was not aimed for such negligent artworks in a country where people are relatively sensitive over religious issues.
 He certainly failed to recognize that.
-Besides, he has got no right to hurt the sentiments through his artwork every other day and then come apologizing for the same thing done again and again.
-This entire episode was not a story of Islamic prejudice but a story of Hindu sensibility getting insulted.
+Besides, he has got no right to hurt the sentiments through his artwork every other day and then ask for apology.
+This entire episode was not a story of Islamic prejudice but a story of Hindu sensibility being insulted.
 Even the people and extremist Hindu organizations affiliated with them had no right to sabotage his artworks.
-Knowingly or unknowingly, if Hussain misunderstood the belief on canvas so did the extremist Hindu groups by vandalizing it.
-Both lie on the same side of a coin who misapprehend the whole idea.

-Recently, noted author and social activist Arundhati Roy gave a provocative speech underlining her full support for Kashmir’s separatist movement.
-Nothing new by her as Pakistan has been airing such sentiments from rooftops for decades.
+Recently, noted author and social activist, Arundhati Roy gave a provocative speech underlining her full support for Kashmir’s separatist movement.
+Nothing new by her as Pakistan has been airing such sentiments for decades.
 Furthermore, Roy says Maoists are “Gandhians with Guns”.
-Anyone with even an ounce of an idea about the diligent non-violent freedom struggle by Mahatma Gandhi can say that this particular declaration by her really disagrees with the Gandhian philosophy.
-Roy’s blatant comment without doubt tells us how to differentiate between a scholar and squalor.
-Any citizen can’t render his/her political or artistic statement depending on their personal mood swings.
-And if you think all these comes under the right and I have it, to use it as I want and wherever I want to ,than even the government has got the power to curtail it whenever mandatory.
+Anyone with even an ounce of an idea about the diligent non-violent freedom struggle by Mahatma Gandhi can say that this particular declaration by her is not in sync with the Gandhian philosophy.
+Roy’s blatant comment without a doubt tells us how to differentiate between a scholar and a squalor.